Your funding package

 However, all students can apply and will be considered on a case-by-case basis.

-To apply for the Student Support Fund, please complete and return the Student Support Fund form.
+To apply for the Student Support Fund, you will need to complete and return the Student Support Fund form.
+The form will be available once you have enrolled at the University in the new academic year.